ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 634**<br />
-Function: Disables the background columnstore compression task<br />
+Function: Disables the background columnstore compression task.
+SQL Server periodically runs the Tuple Mover background task that compresses columnstore index rowgroups with uncompressed data, one such rowgroup at a time.
+Columnstore compression improves query performance but also consumes system resources.
+You can control the timing of columnstore compression manually, by disabling the background compression task with trace flag 634, and then explicitly invoking ALTER INDEX REORGANIZE or ALTER INDEX REBUILD at the time of your choice.<br />
+Link: [Niko Neugebauer Columnstore Indexes – part 35]<br />
 Link: [MSDN ms188396]<br />
-Link: [Niko Neugebauer Columnstore Indexes – part 35]<br />
-Scope: global
+Scope: global only

 **Trace Flag: 646**<br />